phaserjs/phaser/README.md

 * Specifying Phaser.ScaleManager.EXACT_FIT as the scaleMode in a game config object would fail to use the scale mode (thanks @06wj #2248)
 * BitmapText would crash if it tried to render a character that didn't exist in the font set.
 Any character that doesn't exist in the font set now renders a space character instead.
 * BitmapText would load and parse the kerning data from the font, but would never use it when rendering.
 The kerning values are now applied on rendering as well (thanks @veu #2165)
+* SinglePad.callbackContext is now set through addCallbacks method (thanks @puzzud #2161)

 ### Pixi Updates

 Please note that Phaser uses a custom build of Pixi and always has done.
 The following changes have been made to our custom build, not to Pixi in general.

+* BaseTexture.destroy no longer checks for the `_pixiId` property on the canvas before removing it from the CanvasPool, meaning it's now destroying a lot more canvas elements than it was in the past!

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).